 In this guide, we will tackle some of the most common myths about serial killers.

-In a lot of documentaries, you will find that the facts are sensationalized, details are left out and the serial killer is transformed into an exaggerated version of themselves.
+In a lot of documentaries, you will find that the facts are sensationalized, details are left out, and the serial killer is transformed into a dramatized version of themselves.

-Myth #1 – Are serial killers smart?
+Myth #1 – Serial killers are intelligent.

 There is absolutely no evidence to suggest that serial killers are smarter than normal people.
 Researchers at Radford University in Virginia looked at the IQ scores of 202 serial killers.
-Using this data, they were able to calculate that the median IQ score of these serial killers was 89.
+Using this data, they were able to calculate that the median IQ score of these serial killers was actually 89.